Ryan9698/readme-generator-mod9/Develop/README.md

 ## Description

-This project was designed to automatically generate a professioonal README for users for their projects.
-I learned a lot about node and different methods through trial and error.
-This was a fun project to work on.
+This app was designed to automatically generate a formatted README file based on prompts for the user to use in future projects.
+I learned a lot about node and furthered my understanding of JavaScript through this exercise.

 ## Installation